bphillips201/ashleephillips.com/src/pages/case-study--in-app-feedback/in-app-feedback.md

 ### Process

-After researching other apps feedback features, Kit and I worked through several design iterations.
-Emma, the researcher, and I decided which questions we wanted and how to best phrase them (so we weren’t leading the customers).
+After researching other apps' feedback features, Kit, the visual designer, and I worked through several design iterations.
+Emma, the researcher, and I decided which questions we wanted to ask and how to best phrase them so we weren’t leading the customers.

 ### Recommendations

 - Keep it short and simple—don’t ask more than two questions
 - Don’t make the long-form field required
-- Include a photo of the researcher, so customers feel like their feedback is getting read by a human
+- Include a photo of the researcher, so customers know their responses are getting read by a human and therefore worth filling out the survey

 ### Outcome

 **So many responses**

-The feedback modal has been one of the most popular additions to our app.
-We received over 400 replies within the first few weeks of release without marketing the survey's existence.
+The feedback modal has been one of the most popular additions to our app!
+We received over 400 replies within the first few weeks of release without even marketing the survey's existence.

 ### Workflow with success message